Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 This `simulation` now handles everything about rendering nodes.
 Changes their positions on every `tick` callback.

 But it is up to you to render them.
 A layout handles your dataviz in the abstract.
-You're still the one in control of rendering.
+You're still in control of rendering.

 For a force layout, you have to update the DOM on every tick of the animation.
 For circle packing, you render it once.

-It took me a while to get this and once I did, all the fancy looking visualizations started to make sense.
+Once I grokked this, all the fancy visualizations out there started making sense.
+It also means we can use these fancy layouts in React 🙌

 # Summary